VienThanh12/Demo-Kempower/README.md

 My academic background, coupled with my passion for Information Technology, has driven me to delve into diverse projects and collaborations that showcase my proficiency in various programming languages, frameworks, and tools.
 I have been working with C/C++ for almost 6 years so I can confidently say that whatever language it is, I can learn it fast and am willing to learn new things.
 One of my notable achievements is completing the Full Stack Open Certification from the University of Helsinki, which enhanced my skills in web development.

-My skill set encompasses a solid understanding of web performance optimization, competitive programming, and expertise in programming languages including C/C++, C#, JavaScript, and Python.
+My skill set encompasses a solid understanding of web performance optimization, competitive programming, and expertise in programming languages including C/C++, C#, JavaScript, Python and Mathlab.
 On the front end, I am proficient in HTML, CSS, and ReactJS, while my back-end capabilities include Node.js, Express.js, and MongoDB.
 I am particularly drawn to Kempower's commitment to a greener environment.

 I am confident that my technical skills, problem-solving abilities, and dedication to excellence align well with the requirements of the cloud software trainee.